 Who are our members?

-As of August 2012, the WCPA membership comprises some 1700individuals from over 140 countries.
-WCPA membership is by invitation, on the basis of individual experience in relation to protected areas as well as a willingness to assist in a voluntary capacity with the work of WCPA.
-In general, five types of people are members of the Commission:
+The WCPA membership comprises close to 1700 individuals from over 140 countries.
+In the past WCPA membership was by invitation but we need to expand to meet the increasing demands globally.
+We now accept self proposals, both are on the basis of individual skills, responsibilities, leadership and experience in relation to protected areas and similar area based conservation measures.
+The purpose of membership is to support IUCN and WCPA’s mission and objectives.
+It represents a commitment to assist in a voluntary capacity with the work of WCPA in advancing protected areas conservation in the context of societal aspirations and wellbeing.
+In general, seven types of people are members of the Commission:

-- managers of protected areas, typically senior officials of protected areas agencies, but also field practitioners;
+- managers of protected areas, typically directors of individual protected areas and senior officials of protected areas agencies, but also field practitioners with leadership qualities;

 - experts in relation to the fields of WCPA's interests;

-- academic specialists in areas relating to protected areas, resource economics, biogeography wildlife management, marine conservation and other related fields;
+- academic specialists in areas relating to protected areas such as: resource economics, conservation biology; biogeography, wildlife management, marine conservation, sociology, anthropology and other related fields;

-- officials from relevant non-government organisations involved with protected areas; and
+- officials and leaders from relevant non-government organisations involved with protected areas; and

 - ex-officio members from key partner organisations.